reinator/tutorial_metabarcoding/_pages/polishing.md

 * General statistics
     * For that you will need to run the `asmstats` script for the FASTA (\*.fasta or \*.fa) files located at each of the three merqury directories (`merqury_before_polishing`, `after_polishing` and `after_manual_curation`)
     * For before polishing, you should have two FASTAs:
-        * iHemFuc1.PB.asm1.purge2.scaff1_HiC.fasta - this is the primary assembly
+        * iHemFuc1.primary.BF.fa.gz - this is the primary assembly before polishing (BF)
-        * purged.htigs.fa - this is the haplotigs assembly
+        * iHemFuc1.htigs.BF.fa.gz - this is the haplotigs assembly before polishing (BF)
     * For after polishing, you should also have two FASTAs:
-        * iHemFuc1.PB.asm1.purge2.scaff2.polish3.fa - this is the primary
+        * iHemFuc1.prim.polished.fa.gz - this is the primary
-        * iHemFuc1.PB.asm1.purge2.scaff2.polish3.haplotigs.fa - this is the haplotigs
+        * iHemFuc1.htigs.polished.fa.gz - this is the haplotigs
     * Finally, for the manually curated, you should have only one FASTA file, because only the primary assembly has been curated:
         * iHemFuc1_1.20200728.curated_primary.fa
 * BUSCO